The Spies Sage Development Prize is an annual award worth $500 that will be given to a person who

 He is probably best known for his work on Cython, which is critical for

-the performance of many key parts of Sage, and his work designing and
+the performance of many key parts of SageMath, and his work designing and

 implementing the coercion model, which makes many powerful